 - Other: A portfolio of your work - maximum of 6 images.
 List the following details about each image: title of the work; year the work was made; materials used; and size of the work.
 This portfolio is to be submitted electronically.

 Maximum value is $10,000, paid in instalments.
-Instalments of $5,000 are payable for each full-time enrolled trimester up to maximum value of the scholarship.
+Instalments of $5,000 are payable in trimester 1 and 2 provided conditions are met.

 This Bursary is an assertion of the Art in Bark's membership’s belief in an individual student's capacity- intellectually and creatively.
 It would enable the student to: